nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. `help 123` is not a valid command.

 * Chaining commands is not supported.<br>
-  e.g. A chain of commands such as `next next back next` or `list calendar day` are not a valid commands.
+  e.g. A chain of commands such as `next next back next` or `list calendar day` are not valid commands.

 * There are constraints in place to determine whether the value you provided for a field is valid.
   TAB will inform you if you gave an invalid input for a field.